Example products suitable for use in swallowing difficulties across therapeutic drug classes are included where:

 - there has been a high spend on special-order medicines

 The choice of medicine should be made on an individual basis taking into account the patient’s clinical need, method of feeding, the practicalities of administration, product quality and cost.
-Refer to our article for further background.

-Suggested alternative formulations
+Suggested medicines and formulations

 Where alternative agents are suggested, therapeutic equivalence is not implied.
 Patients will require monitoring and possibly dose titration when switching between different agents.
 In most cases, a special-order medicine will not be required.